texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 title: "Firing Up the Robot"
 tags: [arduino]
 keywords: arduino
-last_updated: July 17, 2018
 sidebar: tutorials
 permalink: arduino.html
 ---

-{% include callout_synchronize.html comment="There is reading material for you to enjoy while you wait for the tutorial to begin.
-The group section will start at the section marked GROUP SECTION." %}
+{% include note.html content="There is reading material for you to enjoy while you wait for the tutorial to begin.
+The group section will start at the next synchronization marker." %}

 ## Microcontrollers

 At the heart of your robot, and what you will spend much of the week programming, is an Atmega 328 microcontroller.
 A microcontroller is like a entire computer on a single microchip.
 It has storage, a processor, and memory, much like any other computer does.